HiagoAC/cooktop/README.md

 ## Progress

 This application is currently under development.
 The backend application for this first version is complete.
 I am now implementing the user interface.
-The application is expected to be released by the end of April(2024).
 Once it is launched, I will add the link to it here.